ASFHyP3/gis-services/image_server/server_setup.md

 scp ArcGISImageServer_ArcGISServer_1097915.prvc ubuntu@ec2-xx-xxx-xx-xx.us-west-2.compute.amazonaws.com:/home/ubuntu
 scp ArcGISGISServerAdvanced_ArcGISServer_1097910.prvc ubuntu@ec2-xx-xxx-xx-xx.us-west-2.compute.amazonaws.com:/home/ubuntu
 ```
+   * all servers require the ArcGISGISServerAdvanced license, but only the image server used for hosting the services requires the additional ArcGISImageServer license

 2. SSH to the instance (IP address can be found in the EC2 Instance information under Public IP4)